 Regular timely school attendance is important to the educational process and to the development of appropriate lifelong work habits.
 Classroom learning experiences are a meaningful and essential part of the educational system.
 Time lost from class is irretrievable, particularly a student's opportunity for interaction and exchange of ideas with teachers.
-Students cannot miss more than twenty (20) days of school.
-Missing more than twenty (20) days may affect promotion to the next grade level.
+Students must be present at least 880 hours of the 962.5 school hours to receive credit toward promotion unless administration determines that it would be contrary to the child's best interest.